jdsimcoe/briansimcoe/extensions/image_info/README.markdown

 The URL to use is the following: `{$root}/extensions/image_info/service.php`

-Image Information accepts 5 parameters:
+I mage Information accepts 5 parameters:

 - `section`*
 An handle or a section id